openmind-consortium/App-SCBS-PatientFacingApp/README.md

 	}
 }
 ```
 - BasePathToJSONFiles is the base path where the medtronic json files will be written to.
 This should be the same as the SummitRegWithoutORCA.reg file on the line: "DataDirectory"="**C:\\\\ProgramData\\\\Medtronic ORCA**".
-This ensures that when the switch config files and the mirror log and event log files are written in the current session directory.
+This is very important to get correct so that it ensures that the switch config files and the mirror log and event log files are written in the current session directory.
 - Researcher tools allow you to hide or show the researcher tools tab.
 This should be turned off for patient only use.
 - RunLeadIntegrityTestOnStartup set to true runs a lead integrity test on connection for patients.
 - Set bilateral to true if bilateral else false for unilateral